Old Japanese: Verbs

-Old Japanese had a richer system of verbal suffixes than later forms of Japanese.
+Old Japanese has a richer system of verbal suffixes than later forms of Japanese.

-Old Japanese verbs used inflection for modal and conjunctional purposes.
+Old Japanese verbs use inflection for modal and conjunctional purposes.

-Other categories, such as voice, tense, aspect and mood, were expressed by using optional suffixed auxiliaries, which were also inflected.
+Other categories, such as voice, tense, aspect and mood, are expressed by using optional suffixed auxiliaries, which are also inflected:

 Inflected forms

-As in later forms of Japanese, Old Japanese verbs had a large number of inflected forms.
+As in later forms of Japanese, Old Japanese verbs have a large number of inflected forms.